mabel-dev/opteryx.dev/docs/sql-reference/statements.md

 # Statements

-[Opteryx](https://github.com/mabel-dev/opteryx) supports the following statement forms.
+The following statement forms are supported.

 ## EXPLAIN